adambard/learnxinyminutes-docs/scala.html.markdown

     if (z > 5)
       return z // This line makes z the return value of addTenButMaybeTwelve! else
-      z + 2    // This line is the return value of anonFunc }
+      z + 2    // This line is the return value of anonMaybeAddTwo }
-  anonMaybeAddTwo(x) + 10  // This line is the return value of foo
+  anonMaybeAddTwo(x) + 10  // This line is the return value of addTenButMaybeTwelve
 }

 addTenButMaybeTwelve(2) // Returns 14 as expected: 2 <= 5, adds 12